guidocella/mpv-lrc/README.md

 This is a collection of scripts to manage LRC synchronized lyrics of songs playings in mpv.
-It provides a keybinding to download lyrics of the current song from Musixmatch, and also scripts to create and synchronize lyrics yourself with vim on Unix-like systems.
+It provides keybindings to download the lyrics of the current song, and also scripts to create and synchronize lyrics yourself with vim on Unix-like systems.

 ## lrc.lua